secure-systems-lab/code-style-guidelines/README.md

 Function names should be lowercase, with words separated by underscores as necessary to improve readability.

-!mixedCase is allowed only in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.
+mixedCase is allowed only in contexts where that's already the prevailing style (e.g. threading.py), to retain backwards compatibility.

 ### Function and method arguments ###

-Always use 'self' for the first argument to instance methods.
+Always use `self` for the first argument to instance methods.

 If a function argument's name clashes with a reserved keyword, it is generally better to append a single trailing underscore rather than use an abbreviation or spelling corruption.
-Thus "print_" is better than "prnt".
+Thus `print_` is better than `prnt`.
 (Perhaps better is to avoid such clashes by using a synonym.)

 ## Programming Recommendations ##

-Comparisons to singletons like None should always be done with 'is' or 'is not', never the equality operators.
+Comparisons to singletons like `None` should always be done with `is` or `is not`, never the equality operators.

-Also, beware of writing "if x" when you really mean "if x is not None" -- e.g. when testing whether a variable or argument that defaults to None was set to some other value.
+Also, beware of writing `if x` when you really mean `if x is not None` -- e.g. when testing whether a variable or argument that defaults to None was set to some other value.
 The other value might have a type (such as a container) that could be false in a boolean context!